clj-commons/byte-streams/README.md

 "abcd"
 ```

-This converts, if possible, the data from its current type to the destination type.
+`(convert data to-type options?)` converts, if possible, the data from its current type to the destination type.
 This destination type can either be a Java class, or a Clojure protocol.
 However, since there's no direct route from a string to a byte-buffer, under the covers `convert` is doing whatever it takes to get the desired type:

 ```clj
 byte-streams> (conversion-path String java.nio.ByteBuffer)